amitprabhudesai/msft-challenge-calendar/AboutMe.md

 enables rapid innovation.

-Apart from his day job, he blogs at [Medium](https://medium.com/@amitprabhudesai) on topics on software engineering, life lessons that he learned (some the hard way) and sometimes just random stuff.
+Apart from his day job, he blogs at [Medium](https://medium.com/@amitprabhudesai) on topics in software engineering, life lessons that he learned (some the hard way) and sometimes just random stuff.
 He tweets [@amitprabhudesai](https://twitter.com/amitprabhudesai) on stuff that he cares and is passionate about.
 In whatever spare time he can muster while being a father to a